The Sunday Times: Errors

-Allegations of Anti-semitism
+Allegations of antisemitism

 In 1992, the paper agreed to pay David Irving, an author widely criticised for Holocaust denial, the sum of £75,000 to authenticate the Goebbels diaries and edit them for serialisation.
 The deal was quickly cancelled after drawing strong international criticism.

 In January 2013, The Sunday Times published a Gerald Scarfe caricature depicting Israel's Prime Minister Benjamin Netanyahu cementing a wall with blood and Palestinians trapped between the bricks.
-The cartoon sparked an outcry, compounded by the fact that its publication coincided with International Holocaust Remembrance Day, and was condemned by the Anti-Defamation League.
+The cartoon sparked an outcry in Israel, compounded by the fact that its publication coincided with International Holocaust Remembrance Day, and was condemned by the pro-Israeli Anti-Defamation League.
 After Rupert Murdoch tweeted that he considered it a "grotesque, offensive cartoon" and that Scarfe had "never reflected the opinions of The Sunday Times" the newspaper issued an apology.
 Journalist Ian Burrell, writing in The Independent, described the apology as an "indication of the power of the Israel lobby in challenging critical media coverage of its politicians" and one that questions Rupert Murdoch's assertion that he does not "interfere in the editorial content of his papers".

-In July 2017, Kevin Myers wrote a column in The Sunday Times saying “I note that two of the best-paid women presenters in the BBC – Claudia Winkleman and Vanessa Felt, with whose, no doubt, sterling work I am tragically unacquainted – are Jewish.
+In July 2017, Kevin Myers wrote a column in The Sunday Times saying "I note that two of the best-paid women presenters in the BBC – Claudia Winkleman and Vanessa Feltz, with whose, no doubt, sterling work I am tragically unacquainted – are Jewish.
 Good for them".
-He continued “Jews are not generally noted for their insistence on selling their talent for the lowest possible price, which is the most useful measure there is of inveterate, lost-with-all-hands stupidity.
+He continued "Jews are not generally noted for their insistence on selling their talent for the lowest possible price, which is the most useful measure there is of inveterate, lost-with-all-hands stupidity.
 I wonder, who are their agents?
-If they’re the same ones that negotiated the pay for the women on the lower scales, then maybe the latter have found their true value in the marketplace".
+If they're the same ones that negotiated the pay for the women on the lower scales, then maybe the latter have found their true value in the marketplace".
 After the column The Sunday Times fired Myers.
-The Campaign Against Antisemitism criticized The Sunday Times for allowing Myers to write the column despite his past comments about Jews.
+The Campaign Against Antisemitism criticised The Sunday Times for allowing Myers to write the column despite his past comments about Jews.